Puppey/LCR_meter/README.md

 Parts List
 ------------------------------
-The schematic is available in Eagle in documents folder.
+The schematic and BOM is available in documents folder.

 >
 >  HD44780-based LCD 16x02 with I2C module